 What is an abstract?

 An abstract is a one-paragraph summary of a research project.
 Abstracts precede papers in research journals and appear in programs of scholarly conferences.
 In journals, the abstract allows readers to quickly grasp the purpose and major ideas of a paper and lets other researchers know whether reading the entire paper will be worthwhile.
-In conferences, the abstract is the advertisement that the paper deserves the audience's attention.
+In conferences, the abstract is the advertisement that the paper/presentation deserves the audience's attention.

 Why write an abstract?